-"We the People of the United States" is perhaps the most famous phrase in the Constitution—and it was penned by one of the most mysterious Founding Fathers.
-Gouverneur Morris, who was born in the Bronx and spent many years in Europe, might not top the list of the best Founding Fathers, but he certainly was the wildest of the bunch.
-None of the Founding Fathers were saints, but Morris led the craziest life.
+"We the People of the United States" is perhaps the most famous phrase in the Constitution - and it was penned by one of the most mysterious Founding Fathers.
+Gouverneur Morris, who was born in the Bronx and spent many years in Europe, might not top the list of the best Founding Fathers, but he was one of the wildest of the bunch.
+None of the Founding Fathers were saints, but Morris arguably led the craziest life.

-From having trysts at the Louvre to losing a leg in an adultery-driven accident to vehemently opposing slavery, Morris is a fascinating character.
+From engaging in trysts at the Louvre, to losing a leg in an adultery-driven accident, to vehemently opposing slavery, Morris never failed to fascinate.

 Morris Liked Getting Busy In Public Places, Including The Louvre

-Morris didn’t marry until he turned 57, and during his bachelor years, he had quite a few romantic escapades — one of which cost him a leg.
-In a different escapade while he was in France, Morris carried on an extended affair with a married woman who lived in the Louvre.
+Morris didn’t marry until he was 57.
+During his bachelor years, he had quite a few romantic escapades - one of which cost him a leg.
+In a different escapade in France, Morris carried on an extended affair with a married woman who lived in the Louvre.

-Before it became one of the most famous art museums in the world — home to the Mona Lisa — the Louvre was a palace for the French King.
-And Morris’s lady friend happened to live there.
+Before it became one of the most famous art museums in the world - home to the Mona Lisa - the Louvre was a palace for the French king.
+And Morris’s lady friend also happened to live there.
 Morris recorded their love affair in his diary, using the word “celebrating” as code for sex.
-If the diaries are any indication, apparently the two liked to take risks.
-One of his diary entries talked about having sex in the hallway with the doors open.
+If his diary is any indication, apparently the two liked to take risks.
+One of the diary entries describes the pair having sex in the hallway with the doors open: